coreruleset/go-ftw/README.md

 - `forcepass` is for tests you want to pass unconditionally.
 You should add a comment on why you force to pass the test
 - `forcefail` is for tests you want to fail unconditionally.
 You should add a comment on why you force to fail the test

+Each list is populated by regular expressions (see https://pkg.go.dev/regexp), which match against test IDs.
-Example using all the lists above:
+The following is an example using all the lists mentioned above:

 ```yaml
 ...